DanoMir/NXP-Systems-Software-Engineer-Candidate-Challenge/simtemp/docs/README.md

 Preparation of the environment (Permissions and Navigation)

-1. Navigate to the execution directory: The directory scripts/ contains all scripts of automation.
+1. Navigate to the execution directory: The directory scripts/ contains all scripts of automation: build.sh and run_demo.sh
 ```bash
     cd simtemp/scripts